cyyber/web3.js/packages/web3-zond-zns/README.md

 This is a sub-package of [web3.js][repo].

-`web3-zond-zns` This package has ZNS functions for interacting with Ethereum Name Service.
+`web3-zond-zns` This package has ZNS functions for interacting with Zond Name Service.

 ## Installation